smartcontractkit/capabilities/README.md

 ```"$id": "https://github.com/smartcontractkit/capabilities/chain/chaincap/reader",```

-The prior will not require a user to specify which capability to bind to at runtime, whereas the latter will.
+The former will not require a user to specify which capability to bind to at runtime, whereas the latter will.

 #### Triggers